Ludwig Berger

 Ludwig Berger – artist

-Anastasia Orlova (Association Planète Bleu) – fundraising & partnerships
+Anastasia Orlova (Association Planète Bleue) – fundraising & partnerships

 Nicholas Schärer – production